orgua/shepherd_v2_planning/10_concept_testbed.rst

     - Port 80 accessible from the internet
     - manageable from the intranet
     - needs access to vLAN of RF-Nodes (mostly ssh-based)
+    - ZIH Response -> for access from outside (internet) the server needs a security-concept
 - Casing in laser-acrylic or off-the-shelf case with custom front